bryanlie/QuantCrew/README.md

 1.  **Parallel Analysis Phase**:
     *   **Technical Analyst**: Uses the `TechAnalystTool` to analyze stock price trends, chart patterns, and technical indicators.
-    *   **Financial Analyst**: Uses a suite of tools (`FundamentalAnalysisTool`, `CompetitorAnalysisTool`, `RiskAssessmentTool`) to examine the company's financial health, competitive landscape, and potential risks.
+    *   **Financial Analyst**: Uses a suite of tools (`FundamentalAnalysisTool`, `CompetitorAnalysisTool`) to examine the company's financial health and competitive landscape.
-    *   **Sentiment Analyst**: Employs the `SentimentAnalysisTool` to gauge market sentiment by analyzing news headlines and social media.
+    *   **Risk Analyst**: Employs the `RiskAssessmentTool` to analyze and quantify risk factors including volatility, drawdown potential, sector-specific and macro risks.

     These initial tasks are executed concurrently to gather diverse insights quickly.

 2.  **Synthesis and Strategy Phase**:
     *   **Investment Strategist**: This agent receives the reports from all the other analysts.
-It synthesizes the technical, fundamental, competitive, risk, and sentiment analyses to develop a holistic investment strategy and provide a final recommendation, formatted as a single JSON object.
+It synthesizes the technical, fundamental, competitive, and risk analyses to develop a holistic investment strategy and provide a final recommendation, formatted as a single JSON object.

 The process is orchestrated by `crewai`, which manages the flow of information between agents and ensures that the final strategy is based on a well-rounded view of the stock.
 The Streamlit app then parses this final output and displays it in a structured report.